 The project activities include the survey for finalizing the route alignment and installation of transmission/distribution lines and construction of substations (civil and electrical installation).
 Lattice towers/ poles are then erected on designated places using normal excavation and foundations thereafter conductors are strung across these using manual/stringing machines.
+In case of underground lines, cabling is done either by construction of elongated trenches or by trenchless method.
 The construction of substations is regular civil works for small buildings.
 The electrical installations consist of the transformers, breakers, capacitors etc. and other protection/controlling devices to ensure required power flow.